K. V. Simon

 Mahakavi Kunnampurathu Varghese Simon (7 February 1883 – 20 February 1944) was a Malayalam Christian poet from Kerala, India.
 He was also a musician, a teacher, a reformer, a writer, a Bible scholar and apologist.
 Simon authored around three hundred hymns or poems and some thirty books.
 K. V. Simon was given the title Mahakavi (Dean of Poets) by the Sahitya Parishad (Academy of Literature).
 His major work was Veda Viharam, based on the biblical Genesis.
 It was this work, published in 1931, that earned his name among the noted Malayalam poets.
 Simon was a prominent leader of the Kerala Brethren movement.

 Early life

 Simon was born in 1883 to Varghese, a scholar of the Hindu Puranas, and Kandama, a poet.
-In 1900, he married Ayroor Pandalapedika Rahelamma (later known as Ayroor Amma).
-They had one daughter.
+In 1900, he married Ayroor Pantholipeedikayil Rahelamma (later known as Ayroor Amma).

+They had two daughters: an older daughter born in 1925 who died shortly after birth, and a second daughter, Chinnamma, born in May 1927.

 Mentored by his brother K.V.
 Cherian, Simon began writing poetry at the age of eight.
-In 1896, he became a teacher at the age of thirteen at MarThoma School, Edayaranmula.
+In 1896, he became a teacher at the age of thirteen at Mar Thoma School, Edayaranmula.

 Simon was a polyglot.
 He was a scholar in his native Malayalam, as well as in Sanskrit and Tamil, and also mastered English, Hindi, Telugu, Kannada, Greek, Latin, Hebrew, and Syriac.